Marvel-D/Introduction-to-Github/src/introduction-to-github.md

 - Version control
 - Git

-**Version control**, also known as source control, is the practice of tracking and managing changes to a software.
+**Version control**, also known as source control, is the practice of tracking and managing changes made to a software.

 **Git** is an open-source version control system designed to handle projects of all sizes with speed and efficiency.
 It handles everything related to GitHub on your computer.